 Every Sunday throughout the year (except Palm Sunday and Easter), children of the parish (for all Pre-K through 4th Graders) are invited to participate in the Young Peoples’ Liturgy of the Word at the 9:30 AM Mass.

 Come join us each week for a deeper insight into the Scripture readings for the following Sunday.
 There will be a video presentation by Brant Pitre, PhD from the University of Notre Dame.
-It will be on Wednesdays from 7 to 9 PM in the Ministry Room West.
+It will be on Wednesdays from 7 to 9 PM in the Ministry Room West or the Commons.
 You do not want to miss this!
 The invitation is extended to all.